MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-search-for-a-phrase-in-the-body-of-items-in-a-folder.md

 ﻿---
-title: 'How to: Search for a Phrase in the Body of Items in a Folder'
+title: 'Search for a Phrase in the Body of Items in a Folder'
-TOCTitle: 'How to: Search for a Phrase in the Body of Items in a Folder' ms:assetid: 2c9f3b5f-ed91-4a07-b247-8f89f00cbc68 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb644806(v=office.15) ms:contentKeyID: 55119924
+TOCTitle: 'Search for a Phrase in the Body of Items in a Folder' ms:assetid: 2c9f3b5f-ed91-4a07-b247-8f89f00cbc68 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb644806(v=office.15) ms:contentKeyID: 55119924